iv-host/home-portal/README.md

 # home-portal
-A portal to all of your self-hosted applications.
+A portal to your self-hosted applications.
 Simply put, it's an application of links.

 ## demo
-<sup>Required: `npm` `docker-compose`</sup>
+<sup>Required: `linux` `npm` `docker-compose`</sup>

-A "demo" script has been setup to demo the product with the simplest possible configuration,.
+Demo the product by building and running the application on your local machine.
+The demo script is setup to demonstrate the application's features.
+Security isn't enabled and all users have admin rights.

 Build & Start:
 ```